pi-hole/docs/docs/ftldns/blockingmode.md

 BLOCKINGMODE=IP-NODATA-AAAA
 ```

 Blocked queries will be answered with the local IPv4 addresses of your Pi-hole (as configured in your `setupVars.conf` file).
-Blocked AAAA queries will answered with `NODATA-IPV6` and clients will only try to reach your Pi-hole over its static IPv4 address
+Blocked AAAA queries will be answered with `NODATA-IPV6` and clients will only try to reach your Pi-hole over its static IPv4 address

 ```
 ;; QUESTION SECTION: